popolonfr/Flash-ROM-SCC-Cartridge/README.md

 ## Proprietary register description

+These are the registers specific to the cartridge, as well as those that extend the original hardware functionality, such as the SCC mapper.

 ### ROM mapper

 | REGISTER NAME        | MODE | ADRESS IN 8-BIT MODE | ADRESSES IN 16-BIT MODE | MIRROR RANGE |